anothertechs/anothertechs/src/blogs/programming/react/react-api-call/index.md

 **API** or **Application Programming Interface** is a way a programmer talk between two piece software.
 An API is used by the programmer to make the software simpler and easy.
 It also facilitates the programmer with an efficient and organise way to build their software.

-In React API are mostly used in getting data from the server.
+In React API, are mostly used in getting data from the server.
 Here the data can be of any type text,image,video or xml or json file which a programmer uses in different way to build a web app.

 The most frequent action in any modern online application is calling APIs.
 The majority of the time, collecting data from an API call, managing success or error cases, and other repeated tasks are required while communicating with an API.